mominul-ssv/cossif/README.md

 ```

 ## 2c.
 Oversampling & filtering
-For `oversampling`, run the following scripts associated with each dataset:
+For oversampling, run the following scripts associated with each dataset:

 ```
 ISIC-2016_oversampling.ipynb